Most mistakes in the workplace can be avoided with clear work instructions and that ensure quicker, better and safer performance of tasks.

 - How can you deliver this information at the moment of need?

 Luckily, digital devices are getting common in the workplace and they have the power of bringing instructions closer to where the action is.
-Especially smartphones and tablets can bring instructions powered by the SwipeGuide software from the desk in the office to the pocket of workers in the factory.
+Smartphones and tablets can bring instructions from the desk in the office to the pocket of workers in the factory.

 3. From abstract text to crystal clear visuals.